-VII.
-CONCLUSION
+V. CONCLUSION

-This paper encompasses the evolution of SCM in terms of time frame for the manufacturing and service industries.
+This paper encompasses the evolution of SCM as the latest innovations in the field of management in terms of time frame for the manufacturing and service industries.
 In addition, this research represents the first large scale empirical study that systematically investigate input, output and process of the tertiary academic institutions through redesigned ITESCM model.
 This empirical study based on 493 respondents from all stakeholders, including experts and administrators, faculty members and staffs of the university, employers, graduates, etc. The hypotheses testing and SEM technique through AMOS were also applied.